2021 CONCACAF Nations League Finals: Schedule

+On May 9, 2021, CONCACAF confirmed the fixture dates and times.

 Bracket

 In the semi-finals and third place game, extra time was not played if tied after regulation, and the match was decided by a penalty shoot-out.
 In the final, extra time was played if tied after regulation, and if still tied after extra time, the match was decided by a penalty shoot-out (Regulations Article 12.11).

 All times are local, MDT (UTC−6).